 For people who are currently addicted to either alcohol or drugs such as opioids, there is one treatment available that is particularly effective at helping them to quit.
-Medication-Assisted Treatment, also called MAT, helps clients by combining medications and behavioral therapy in order to heal drug addiction.
+Medication-Assisted Treatment, also called MAT, helps clients by combining medications and behavioral therapy to heal drug addiction.
 Our medication-assisted treatment program in Raleigh, NC has a “whole-body wellness” approach to treating drug addiction.
 With medication-assisted treatment, you can overcome your addiction, as well as heal any physical, emotional, or mental damage it has caused.

 What are the Benefits of Medication-Assisted Treatment?

-One of the reasons why medication-assisted treatment is such a frequently utilized program by our clients in Raleigh is because of how many benefits it has towards the treatment of drug addiction.
+One of the reasons why medication-assisted treatment is such a frequently utilized program by our clients in Raleigh is because of how many benefits it has for the treatment of drug addiction.
 For people who are addicted to alcohol or opioids, MAT can:

 Make quitting much safer than trying to do it on your own.

 What makes alcohol and opioid addiction so serious is just how difficult it is to stop using.
 They both cause intense cravings and seriously unpleasant withdrawal symptoms.
-Both of which make it very likely people will relapse without treatment.
+Both of these make it very likely people will relapse without treatment.
 People with very severe alcohol addictions are actually at risk of having potentially life-threatening withdrawal symptoms.
 Alcohol withdrawal symptoms include seizures, hallucinations, paranoia, delusions, and even psychosis.
 Those going through opioid withdrawal can also become seriously ill, which can cause severe dehydration.
 MAT programs provide clients with 24-hour-a-day support from trained medical staff.
 MAT staff can help treat withdrawal symptoms and give you immediate help if you have dangerous withdrawal symptoms.